wavefrontHQ/docs/pages/doc/proxies_installing.md

 1. Open the Wavefront application UI.
 1. Select **Browse > Proxies**.
 1. Select **Add > New Proxy** at the top of the filter bar.
 The Populate Your Data screen displays.
 1. Under **WAVEFRONT PROXY**, click Add Now <i class="fa fa-arrow-right"/> - Add a Wavefront proxy and optionally a Telegraf collector agent.
-A script displays that runs a Wavefront CLI command to install a Wavefront proxy on your host and register with Wavefront.
+A script displays that runs a Wavefront CLI command to install a Wavefront proxy on your machine.
     1. Copy the script and run on your host.
     1. When the installation completes, click **Next**.
-After the proxy registers with the Wavefront server, the screen reports `Found and registered <hostname>`.
+After the proxy contacts the Wavefront server, the screen adds the proxy name.
     1. Click **Next**.
 Instructions for running a script to install the Telegraf collector agent display.
     1. Optionally copy the script and run on your host.
     1. Click **Next**, then **Done** twice.
 The Proxies page displays.
 Verify that your proxy is listed.